SilverstarStream/pokemon-entrance-randomizer/README.md

 ## Special Thanks

 Spiky-Eared Pichu for SDSME.
 The program itself helped me understand how Platinum handles most everything related to maps, warps, and scripts, and its source code contained most everything I needed to know to develop my randomizer settings.

+Ajarmar and tom-overton for initial feedback to these settings and advice.